 Outdoor Weddings.
 Especially during the summer, you might want to opt for a lighter fabric / breathable outfit that still has a formal feel to it but will help you keep cool.

 Winter Weddings.
 Layer your outfit.
 Wearing a huge jacket the whole time might be tempting, but you can keep your ‘outfit’ looking sleek by layering.
 If the venue is pretty chilly, keep your layers on.
 Thick scarves and shawls will work as a jacket but will look elegant and formal.

 When you get to the next venue (reception), and it seems warmer, you can take off layers accordingly.

 No jeans.
 Absolutely do not wear jeans.
-Unless you are to go to a themed wedding, and jeans will actually be in theme.
+Unless you are to go to a themed wedding, jeans might actually be in the theme.

 Avoid shorts.
 Definitely no shorts.
 It might be something you want to consider because of the weather, but you can trade the shorts in with light fabric dress pants, which will make you feel cool and are still comfortable.

 Comfort.
 You are definitely welcome to change to a more comfortable shoe.
 Keep your shoe in the car, and you can switch after dinner when it is time for dancing.